Center for Diabetes and Cardiometabolic Health – CDCH

 Stage 1: Early Fibrosis With No Complications

-At this stage, liver scarring has begun, but the liver still functions well enough to compensate.
+At this stage, liver scarring has begun, but the liver is still able to perform most of its essential functions.
 Most patients have no noticeable symptoms.
 Many are diagnosed only through routine blood testing or imaging.
 The liver manages its workload despite early fibrosis.
 Early evaluation and management may help slow disease progression.

 Stage 2: Significant Fibrosis With Portal Hypertension Beginning